RocketChat/docs-old/guides/administrator-guides/connectivity-services.md

 **If you don't have a cloud account yet:**

-1. Go to [cloud.rocket.chat](https://cloud.rocket.chat/) and create a new account:
+1. Go to [cloud.rocket.chat](https://cloud.rocket.chat/) and create a new account.

 ![](../../.gitbook/assets/image%20%28154%29.png)

-2. Fill up the registration form and "Register":
+2. Fill up the registration form and "Register".

 ![](../../.gitbook/assets/c_4.png)

-3. A verification email will be sent in order to activate your new Cloud account:
+3. A verification email will be sent in order to activate your new Cloud account.

 ![](../../.gitbook/assets/image%20%28155%29.png)

 4. The verification link will forward to cloud.rocket.chat.
 After the validation, you will be logged into your Cloud console.
-In order to register your self-hosted workspace, please select the "Register self-managed" button:
+In order to register your self-hosted workspace, please select the "Register self-managed" button.

 ![](../../.gitbook/assets/c_6.png)

-5. A pop-up will be displayed in order to select the workspace type:
+5. A pop-up will be displayed in order to select the workspace type.

 * Internet Access: Rocket.Chat server that has a connection to the internet \(connected to the outside\)
 * No Internet Access: Special cases where Rocket.Chat server has no connection at all \(totally air-gapped\).